Footprintarts/ThreeJS_FPS_2.0/README.md

 ### A Classic FPS Rig with Shooting, Movement, & Physics

+📜 License: This project is licensed under the GNU GPL v3.0.
+See the LICENSE file for details.

 A fully modular Three.js game template demonstrating FPS-style movement, physics, shooting mechanics, and background music.
 This project is an updated and expanded version of the original [Three.js FPS example](https://threejs.org/examples/?q=FPS#games_fps), with additional features, modular architecture, and optimizations to enhance flexibility and maintainability.

 This project builds upon the foundations of the original example while introducing improvements like sound effects, a camera attached to the rig, and animations synced with actions like shooting and idle to create a more immersive FPS experience.